Urashima Tarō: Plot

-One day a young fisherman named Urashima Tarō is fishing when he notices a group of children torturing a small turtle.
-Tarō saves it and lets it go back to the sea.
-The next day, a huge turtle approaches him and tells him that the small turtle he had saved is the daughter of the Emperor of the Sea, Ryūjin, who wants to see him to thank him.
+One day, a young fisherman named Urashima Tarō is fishing when he notices a group of children torturing a small turtle.
+Tarō saves it and releases it back to the sea.
+The next day, a huge turtle approaches him and tells him that the small turtle he saved is the daughter of the Emperor of the Sea, Ryūjin, who wants to see him to thank him.

 The turtle magically gives Tarō gills and brings him to the bottom of the sea, to the Palace of the Dragon God (Ryūgū-jō).
-There he meets the Emperor and the small turtle, who was now a lovely princess, Otohime.
-The palace had a view to the four seasons, a different one on each side.
-Tarō stays there with Otohime for three days, but soon wants to go back to his village and see his aging mother, so he requests permission to leave.
-The princess says she is sorry to see him go, but wishes him well and gives him a mysterious box called tamatebako which will protect him from harm but which she tells him never to open.
+There, he meets the Emperor and the small turtle, who is now a lovely princess, Otohime.
+The palace has a view to the four seasons, one on each side.
+Tarō stays there with Otohime for three days, but he wants to return to his village and see his aging mother, so he requests permission to leave.
+The princess says that she is sorry to see him go, but she wishes him well and gives him a mysterious box called tamatebako, which will protect him from harm, but which he must never open.
 Tarō grabs the box, jumps on the back of the same turtle that had brought him there, and soon is at the seashore.

-When he goes home, everything has changed.
-His home is gone, his mother has vanished, and the people he knew are nowhere to be seen.
-He asks if anybody knows a man called Urashima Tarō.
+When he returns to his village, everything has changed.
+His home is gone, his mother has vanished, and the people whom he knew are nowhere to be found.
+He asks whether anyone knows a man called Urashima Tarō.
 They answer that they had heard someone of that name had vanished at sea long ago.
 He discovers that 300 years have passed since the day he left for the bottom of the sea.
-Struck by grief, he absent-mindedly opens the box the princess had given him, from which bursts forth a cloud of white smoke.
+Struck by grief, he absent-mindedly opens the box.
+A cloud of white smoke bursts forth.
 He is suddenly aged, his beard long and white, and his back bent.
 From the sea comes the sad, sweet voice of the princess: "I told you not to open that box.
 In it was your old age ...".

 Commonly known version

 A summary of the Urashima tale from one of the nationalized textbooks (Kokutei kyōkasho|Kokutei kyōkasho) will be given below.
 The base text used will be Urashima Tarō (うらしま太郎), from the 3rd edition of the Kokugo tokuhon|Kokugo tokuhon or "national language reader", a widely familiar textbook used during the 1918–1932 period.
 An English translation has been provided in Yoshiko Holmes's thesis.

-The story remained as one of the dozen tales included in the 4th edition of national language reader textbooks also known as Sakura tokuhon|Sakura tokuhon used from 1933–ca. 1940, thus continuing to enjoy wide recognition; for this reason Urashima could be considered one of the core stories of the so-called Japanese "national fairy tales".
+The story remained as one of the dozen tales included in the 4th edition of national language reader textbooks also known as Sakura tokuhon|Sakura tokuhon used from 1933 to c.
+1940, thus continuing to enjoy wide recognition; for this reason Urashima could be considered one of the core stories of the so-called Japanese "national fairy tales".